 The thing about cinnamon-flavored spirits, though, is that they are not all great.
-Chances are you’ve had a night or two that ended with shots of Fireball, which was then followed by a morning-after from hell.
+Chances are you’ve had a night or two that ended with shots of Fireball, which was then followed by a morning-after from hell (don’t worry, we’ve been there, too).
 That’s because many cinnamon liquors use a variety of additives; it’s also because a good many of those cinnamon-infused spirits just plain suck.

 Cinnamon-flavored booze doesn’t have to suck, though.
 In fact, it can and should taste damn good.
 In order to get great-tasting cinnamon whiskey, all you have to do is make it yourself.
 It isn’t hard.
 You need a couple of ingredients, a bottle of whiskey you want to cinna-fy, and you’re practically there.